Epistemix-com/epx-results/README.md

 ./scripts/dev
 ```

-This will place you in a Docker environmet.
-If this fails, please make sure you have completed the steps in the section above about developing in Docker.
+This will place you in a Docker environment.
+If this fails, please make sure you
+have completed the steps in the section above about developing in Docker.

 Within this environment,
 you can then execute: